ToroData/hpcqc-docs/docs/sdlc/sdlc.md

 The scheduler maintains three logical queues backed by a single graph that considers dependencies: a ready queue for classical subcircuits, a ready queue for quantum subcircuits, and an adaptive boundary for undecided subcircuits.

-Subcircuits in a ready queue for classical execution are immediately sent to the MPI (Multi-Process Intake) environment; while subcircuits in the quantum execution queue are sent directly to the quantum backend.
+Subcircuits in a ready queue for classical execution are immediately sent to the MPI (Message Passing Interface) environment; while subcircuits in the quantum execution queue are sent directly to the quantum backend.
 Undecided subcircuits, on the other hand, are resolved in each scheduler update by consulting the cost-fidelity model and the current state of the system.
 Often, it is unclear whether some potential partitions offer a real benefit in running classically or quantum.
 Therefore, this concept allows us to enhance the performance and utilization of the hybrid system by deciding where to allocate these types of subcircuits.

 This continuous model preserves graph-level determinism and maximizes performance: execution time is never delayed by pending quantum submissions, nor is it blocked by classical batches still being processed.
 The undecided class allows the scheduler to leverage the latest telemetry and queue signals before definitively assigning a subcircuit to a backend.